Fundamentals of Alimony in Arizona

 While this is not an exhaustive list, it gives those seeking alimony some perspective.
 Lifestyle and long-term well-being are highly involved in the maintenance process.
 The longer a marriage, the more influence it will have on earning potential and marketable skills.
 This means that alimony will be a longer the longer the marriage lasted, in most cases.

-Calculating Alimony Costs
+Calculating the Amount of Alimony

-When a court grants alimony to a spouse, the calculation of what the reward will be is a complicated matter.
+When a court grants alimony to a spouse, the calculation of what the award will be is a complicated matter.
 While there is no perfect formula or accepted way to do it, this calculation is a mixture of mathematics and common sense.
 The length of the marriage is, of course, a large part that will factor into the amount, as longer marriages mean the spouse asking for alimony may have an outdated set of skills or is a stay at home parent.
 This means their job prospects are limited due to having been out of the workforce for a while.

 There is a mathematical formula that is often used to give a quick look at what spousal maintenance payments might look like and how long the duration of this award will be.
 Used as a guideline rather than a hard and fast fact, this calculation can help make your outlook a little clearer.